Sleep deprivation affects your mental wellbeing. Learn about the effects and consequences of sleep deprivation.

 Most people have experienced sallow skin and puffy eyes after a few nights of missed sleep.
 It turns out that chronic sleep loss can lead to lacklustre skin, fine lines, and dark circles under the eyes.

 When you do not get enough sleep, your body releases more of the stress hormone cortisol.
-In excess amounts, cortisol can break down collagen deposit in the skin thus making the skin age.
+In excess amounts, cortisol can break down collagen deposit in the skin, thus making the skin age.

 Sleep loss also causes the body to under-produce the human growth hormone.
 The human growth hormone has an important role in promoting growth.
 It also plays a part in increasing muscle mass, thickening the skin, and strengthening bones.
 It is usually released during deep sleep i.e. slow wave sleep.
 It is our body’s natural way of repairing and renewing our body.

-Related: Beauty from the Inside
+Related: Beauty from The Inside with A Healthy Diet

 If you want to keep your memory sharp and good, you really ought to get plenty of sleep.